Topics in Infectious Disease Epidemiology

 After completing this course, students will be able to:

-Describe and understand the main epidemiological characteristics of the Major infectious diseases of humans.
+- Describe and discuss the main epidemiological characteristics of the major infectious diseases of humans, including modes of transmission, natural history, and risk factors for infection

 First time participants taking an online course from the Johns Hopkins Bloomberg School of Public Health must complete the Introduction to Online Learning course.
 This is a free, non-credit mini course that must be completed before you can enroll in any online courses.
 Please register here.